rubenwiersma/hyperbolicgnn/README.md

 Replication of [Hyperbolic Graph Neural Networks by Liu, Nickel and Kiela](https://arxiv.org/pdf/1910.12892.pdf) for Efficient Deep Learning winterschool 2021.

 ## Installation
+First install [PyTorch](https://pytorch.org) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) by following the installation instructions for each:

 You can install the hgnn package either in your python environment:
 ```
 $ pip install ./